-The majestic mountain spine along New Zealand’s South Island is also known as “The Southern Alps”; the Maori Ngai Tahu name for these mountains is “kā tiritiri o te moana”.
-For many locations on the South Island, you can’t avoid or ignore the sight of looming towers of rock and snow.
+The majestic mountain spine along New Zealand’s South Island is known as “The Southern Alps”; the Maori Ngai Tahu name for these mountains is “kā tiritiri o te moana”.
+For many locations around the South Island, you cannot avoid or ignore the sight of looming towers of rock and snow.

-I bit the proverbial bullet and hopped onto a plane with Air Safaris for a 50-minute “The Grand Traverse” tour including aerial views of various glaciers, Mount Tasman, and Aoraki / Mount Cook.
-The tour began and ended at the Franz Josef Aerodrome landing strip, shown as an airplane symbol in the map below.
-The red line traces the approximate (counterclockwise) flight path for The Grand Traverse.
+I bit the proverbial bullet and hopped onto a plane with Air Safaris for a 50-minute “The Grand Traverse” tour including aerial views of various glaciers, Horokoau (Mount Tasman), and Aoraki (Mount Cook).

 I have not received any compensation for writing this content and I have no material connection to the brands, topics and/or products that are mentioned herein.
 I made the photos above on 21 July 2012.
 This post is published on Fotoeins Fotopress at fotoeins.com as http://wp.me/p1BIdT-292.